 Outcomes in real-world patients

 Response rates to antidepressants are much lower in studies that enroll real-world patients.
 In a study of 118 “real-world” outpatients, only 19% of the patients had responded to an antidepressant after three months, which is a much lower response rate than is usually seen in the industry-funded trials.
-The NIMH funded a large study, known as the STAR*D study, to assess the effectiveness of antidepressants in real-world patients, and even though patients were given up to four courses of treatment with different antidepressants, only 38% ever responded to the treatment.
+The NIMH funded a large study, known as the STAR*D study, to assess the effectiveness of antidepressants in real-world patients, and even though patients were given up to four courses of treatment with different antidepressants, only 38% ever remitted.